 Where to Find the Best Easter Brunch in San Francisco

 Ahhh Easter morning.
 The fresh anticipation of egg hunts, sugar overloads, and extended family gatherings is exciting.
 But if you don’t really feel like popping that spiral ham in the oven to feed a hungry hoard in your kitchen, then we’ve got you covered.
-Stretchy Pants put on our roomiest waistbands and hit the pavement to find you the best San Francisco eateries for Easter brunch this year, and boy is it looking like it’s going to be one hella tasty holiday.
+Stretchy Pants put on our roomiest waistbands and hit the pavement to find you the best San Francisco eateries for Easter brunch, and boy is it looking like it’s going to be one hella tasty holiday.
 From prix-fixed, to classics, to menus with a twist, whatever you fancy this bunny day San Francisco has certainly got something for you.
 So, loosen that top button under the table—no judgement here, we do it all the time—and make room for your Easter brunch in SF.
 Featured photo courtesy of Water Bar.

 2534 Mission Street, San Francisco, CA 94110